tigerchen52/Biomedical-Entity-Linking/README.md

 pip install -r requirements.txt
 ```
 ## Data preparation
+**Dataset.**
+It is not easy to get all related data quickly.
+For example, you need to finish an exam before obtaining the ShARe/CLEF dataset.
+For your convenient, we provide all preprocessed datasets so that you could run our model straight.
-**Dataset.** We valid our model on three datasets, ShARe/CLEF, NCBI and ADR.
+We valid our model on three datasets, ShARe/CLEF, NCBI and ADR.
 Download these dataset and their corresponding knowledge bases following the urls below.
 | Dataset | Reference KB  |
 |------|------|
 | [NCBI disease](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/) | [MEDIC (July 6, 2012)](http://ctdbase.org/downloads/#alldiseases) |